 SWE A4E is unique in its:

-• Promotion of participating organizations to SWE’s 46,000+ members and stakeholder – direct to women in engineering and technology from a non-profit that they trust and support!
+- Promotion of participating organizations to SWE’s 48,000+ members and stakeholders – direct to women in engineering and technology from a non-profit that they trust and support!

 It takes time to see change.
 SWE encourages organizations to participate at least once every three years, but organizations are welcome to complete the online application more often.